 You’re probably thinking you’re done knowing everything you had to about that tiny little device but let me issue a warning:

 Do not throw out that grateful little object, that JUST saved your pizza, minutes ago!

 You don’t have to take out your tissue papers yet.
 We have some creative solutions in the field of reusability, so stick with me here-

 You can use these little babies as tabletops and chairs, in the form of little DIY family sets for your tiny tots.

 Don’t like holding your phone while watching a video?
 Use these lightweight but sturdy devices to strut support to your device and layback and enjoy the view.

-They are the answer to the most economical way of separating coloured threads from each other while sewing( unless you’re using more than three colours, in which case you should have had more than one pizza for two or more pizza savers)
+They are the answer to the most economical way of separating colored threads from each other while sewing( unless you’re using more than three colors, in which case you should have had more than one pizza for two or more pizza savers)

 Stick them against the wall and you will NEVER have to find your rings and your rubber bands again.

 Use them as drying props for any meticulous DIY product you might be making.